mmbman/Katagiri/1984-01-25-Blue-Cliff-Record-Case-53.md

 > In his phrases there is no partiality –

-So, whatever you say, “in his phrases there is no partiality” means his words directly hit the human heart. [...]
+“In his phrases there is no partiality” means [whatever you say, your] words directly hit the human heart. [...]

 “Phrases” means not only the words, but also your actions with your body, your actions with your mouth or with your silence, or with your mind.
 This is all actions, all phrases.
 Even silence has lots of phrases, words.
-So, silence is really [piercing], hitting people’s hearts, if you practice yourself on an everyday basis, understanding trees and also the whole nature behind the trees.
+So silence is really [piercing], hitting people’s hearts, if you practice yourself on an everyday basis, understanding trees and also the whole nature behind the trees.
 At that time, even though you directly face the trees without saying [anything] – without composing a poem, just standing up – [still] people are really impressed by the trees, people are really moved by your presence.

 > ... everywhere he has the intention to kill people.